 The resin for dental bonding comes in many shades so that we can match it to your natural teeth.
 Due to the layers involved, dental bonding will take slightly longer than traditional silver fillings because multiple layers of the bonding material are applied.
 Typically bonding takes an hour to two hours depending on your particular case.

 Full Mouth Reconstruction

-We perform full-mouth reconstructions drawing upon both cosmetic and restorative dentistry solutions to improve the health, function, and appearance of the smile.
+Your cosmetic dentist downtown can perform full-mouth reconstructions drawing upon both cosmetic and restorative dentistry solutions to improve the health, function, and appearance of the smile.

 When severe dental problems require a full mouth reconstruction, Bentall Dental can create a restorative dentistry treatment plan that will simultaneously address the health, function, and appearance of the teeth and gums.

 If severe dental problems are causing you discomfort, you may be a good candidate for a full mouth reconstruction.
 Bentall Dental can combine the aesthetics of cosmetic dentistry with the science of prosthodontic dentistry to perform a full mouth reconstruction.
 Orthodontic appliances can be used to help properly position your jaw.
 Once the jaw is properly aligned, relieving some of the pain caused by the TMJ syndrome, cosmetic and restorative dentistry procedures (porcelain veneers, dental crowns, bridgework, dental implants, and onlays) are completed.
-The result is an attractive, pain-free new smile.
+The result is an attractive, new smile.

 Botox Cosmetic is available from our office.